Seddryck/NBi/_documentation/primitive-result-set.md

 #### Null and empty values

-To define a cell wih a value equal to *null*, you'll have to use the notation with brackets or the auto-closing xml element.
+To define a cell with a value equal to *null*, you'll have to use the notation with brackets or the auto-closing xml element.

 The following row contains two cells with a *null* value:
 {% highlight xml %}